xuehangzheng/PWLS-ULTRA-for-Low-Dose-3D-CT-Image-Reconstruction/README.md

 # Comparison Methods:

-We also provide our own implmentations of the comparison methods in this paper: PWLS-EP[2], PWLS-DL[3].
+We also provide our own implmentations of the methods for comparison in this paper: PWLS-EP[2], PWLS-DL[3].

 # Reference: